Complaint handling code self-assessment

 ---|---|---|---|

-6.1 | Effective dispute resolution requires a process designed to resolve complaints.
-Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right. | Yes | The Council's aim is to resolve the majority of issues as early as possible and preferably even before they reach a (stage one) complaint.
-However, it is acknowledged that this may not always be possible. |
+7.1 | Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
+These can include:

-6.2 | Any remedy offered must reflect the extent of any service failures and the level of detriment caused to the resident as a result.
-A landlord must carefully manage the expectations of residents and not promise anything that cannot be delivered or would cause unfairness to other residents. | Yes | All remedies offered are based on each individual case and the impact of any resolution is considered from a wider perspective and included within any learning from complaints. |
+7.2 | Any remedy offered must reflect the impact on the resident as a result of any fault identified. | Yes | Included within complaint handling training.
+All remedies offered are based on each individual case and the impact of any resolution is considered from a wider perspective and included within any learning from complaints.
+See page 7 of the complaints policy: Section 'Where a complaint is upheld' |

-6.5 | The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
-Any remedy proposed must be followed through to completion. | Yes | See above. |
+7.3 | The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+Any remedy proposed must be followed through to completion. | Yes | Included within complaint handling training. |

 Continuous learning and improvement